-Las Cruces Police had found Jesus Robles, 34 of Roswell, Wednesday morning in Las Cruces, according to a post on the Department’s Facebook page.
+Las Cruces Police found Jesus Robles, 34, of Roswell, Wednesday morning in Las Cruces, according to a post on the department’s Facebook page.
 Police had received information that Robles was in the area and might be driving a silver 2017 Chevy pickup truck.

 Police later located a vehicle fitting that description at about 10 a.m. and conducted a traffic stop on it in the 1100 block of Monte Vista Avenue.
 After the vehicle came to a stop, Robles and a passenger who was with him allegedly jumped from the vehicle and led police on a brief foot chase.

 Robles and his passenger were then both arrested.
 The passenger — also arrested on an outstanding warrant — was not identified in the post.
 A press release issued Monday by the Roswell Police Department stated the passenger in the vehicle with Robles when he was arrested is not wanted in connection with the murder.